Home » News » Industry News » Stainless Steel Hex Head Basic Guide

 Stainless Steel Hex Head Grades

-Austenitic stainless steels are the most widely used type of fasteners due to their excellent corrosion resistance and good mechanical properties.
+Austenitic stainless steels are the most common type of fasteners.
+They offer excellent corrosion resistance and good mechanical properties.
 They are nonmagnetic and cannot be hardened by heat treatment.

 Grade 304 (A2, 18-8): This is the most common commercial grade, composed of approximately 18% chromium and 8% nickel.
 It offers good corrosion resistance in mild atmospheres, fresh water, and many organic chemicals and foods.
 It is widely used in general construction, household fixtures, and automotive applications.
 A low-carbon variant, 304L, is available for welding applications to prevent sensitization.

 Grade 316 (A4, Marine Grade): This grade contains 16-18% chromium, 10-14% nickel, and 2-3% molybdenum.
 The addition of molybdenum significantly enhances its resistance to pitting and crevice corrosion, particularly from chlorides.
-This makes it the preferred "marine grade" for use in saltwater environments, coastal areas, chemical processing plants, and highly corrosive industrial applications.
+This makes it the preferred "marine grade" for saltwater environments, coastal areas, chemical plants, and very corrosive industrial uses.

-Martensitic grades are magnetic, can be heat-treated to achieve high strength and hardness, but offer lower corrosion resistance compared to austenitic grades.
+Martensitic stainless steels are magnetic.
+They can be heat-treated for high strength and hardness, but they are less resistant to corrosion than austenitic grades.
 They are generally not recommended for welding.

 Grade 410: A basic martensitic grade containing about 11.5-13.5% chromium.
 It can be heat-treated to achieve high strength but has relatively lower corrosion resistance.
-It is often used for applications requiring high strength and moderate corrosion resistance, such as roofing screws, siding screws, and self-tapping screws.
+This material is commonly used where good strength and some rust resistance are needed.
+Typical examples include roofing screws, siding screws, and self-tapping screws.

 Grade 431: A higher-chromium martensitic grade that can be heat-treated to achieve even higher strength levels.